Skip to content Skip to footer

 Contact a criminal defence lawyer immediately.
 Do not speak to police or provide statements without legal counsel present.
 Exercise your right to remain silent and your right to speak with a lawyer.
 The earlier you involve a lawyer, the better we can protect your rights and build your defence.

-No. You have the right to remain silent and you should exercise that right.
+No. You have the right to remain silent, and you should exercise that right.
 Anything you say to police can and will be used against you.
 Politely inform the officer that you wish to speak with a lawyer before answering any questions.
 Even if you believe you’re innocent or can explain the situation, speaking to police without legal advice can seriously harm your case.

 Being arrested means police have taken you into custody, usually because they believe you’ve committed an offence.
 Being charged means the Crown has formally accused you of a criminal offence and court proceedings will follow.
 You can be arrested without being charged (police may release you without charges after investigation), and in some cases you may be charged without being arrested (you receive a summons to appear in court).

 Your first court appearance is typically brief.
 The Crown will provide disclosure (evidence against you), and the matter will be adjourned to a later date to allow you and your lawyer time to review the disclosure and discuss your options.
-You will not enter a plea at your first appearance.
-If you’ve retained me as your lawyer, I will attend court on your behalf in most cases, so you may not need to appear personally.
+In most cases, you will not enter a plea at your first appearance.

-Not necessarily.
-Many criminal charges result in non-custodial sentences such as probation, fines, or conditional discharges.
 Whether jail time is likely depends on factors including the nature of the charge, your criminal record, the circumstances of the offence, and whether you plead guilty or are found guilty at trial.
-During our consultation, I can provide a realistic assessment of potential outcomes based on your specific situation.

 The Legal Process